mtlynch/mtlynch.io/content/retrospectives/2022/12/index.md

 - **Result**: I've resisted the urge to initiate any new projects.
 - **Grade**: B

 Launching a new TinyPilot model always requires a lot of my time.
 I've been through this process enough to anticipate a lot of the work, but I also know that no matter how much planning I do, there will always be work I fail to anticipate.
-Even though there are days where I feel like I have some spare bandwidth, I'm trying to keep as much of my time free as possible.
+Even though there are days I feel like I have some spare bandwidth, I'm trying to keep as much of my time free as possible.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats